vmthunder/spec/cachegroup.rst

 Proposed change
 ===============

-We implement CacheGroup as a package, and to use its caching functionality some modifications in nova are needed.
+We implement CacheGroup as a package, and thus some modifications in nova are needed to use the caching functionality of CacheGroup.

 1. The cache modules (flashcache, bcache, etc.) should be added to the drivers.
 2. We need to add a parameter to attach_volume(...) which indicates whether to